-How long have you been published, Maria?
+How long have you both been published?

 What titles and/or series have you published and with which publisher?

-Great.
 Tell us a little bit about your books — if you write a series, any upcoming releases or your current work-in-progress.
 If you have an upcoming release, please specify the release date.

 Describe your goals as a writer.
 What do you hope to achieve in the next few years?
 What are you planning to do to reach these goals?